|Home||My Collection||My Ethics||

 However, other Utah dealers will deliberately take greater advantage of you if you do not have the same church affiliation.
 Some will not do business with you at all, because of your background, illogically hurting their own sales with their cultural intolerance.
 The president of their own church recently (July 2001) said: I plead for a spirit of tolerance and neighborliness, of friendship and love toward those of other faiths.
 I plead with our people to welcome them, to befriend them, to mingle with them, to associate with them in the promulgation of good causes, not take advantage of them for being non-members.
 Unfortunately, these dealers inevitably reflect badly on the church which is otherwise comprised vastly of law-abiding people who have great integrity and ethics.
 Any non-Mormon, non-member, or less-active member is more than welcome to call me and be assured that I will treat them like every other good citizen and a friend.

-Because of all of the factors described above, or others, I carefully examine any item purchased, and/or secure every financial transaction with any dealer such as the following dealers that basically work in several groups:
+Because of all of the factors described above, or others, I carefully examine any item purchased, and/or secure every financial transaction with any dealer, especially the dealers in Provo/Orem, Utah.